Skip to content

 • Action Catalog (typed lens over capability + workflow registries) concept — Filtered view over the existing capability + workflow registries: entries where is_action=True.
 Four action kinds: Standard, Improvised, Suggestion, Clarification.

 • Autonomy policy (composed, not enum) concept — Per-Thread policy composed from orthogonal axes.
 Saved compositions are configuration, not types.
 Sub-threads override DOWN axis-by-axis only.
-Stage 5 wired the runtime — auto-advance branch resolvers gate every INFERRING_ → AWAITING__CONFIRMATION transition.
+Auto-advance branch resolvers gate every INFERRING_ → AWAITING__CONFIRMATION transition.

 • Thread event log (canonical state) concept — Every state-affecting operation produces an event.
 The current-state cache exists for query convenience but events are authoritative.

 • Thread FSM (resolution phase) concept — 14-state FSM that runs from inciting event to terminal.
-Transitions wired in Stage 2; data structures (state catalog, transition table) land in Stage 1.
+The state catalog, transition table, and transition wiring are in place and active.

 • Threads — parent-child relationship patterns (decompose / group / singular) concept — Three parent-child relationship patterns.
 Decompose: parent has an action, children FSM-execute, cascade-on-terminal advances parent.
 Group: umbrella holds N cluster sub-threads with item-level drag-drop reorganization (Chrome / journal / email scans).
 Singular: umbrella holds N children whose actions render hoisted onto the parent's card so the user sees one thread with N proposals (inline-capture multi-record path).